GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 The situation is described as far-field when the source is significantly far from the microphone array @girin_fundamentals_nodate.
 The far-field situation is when the source-to-microphone distances $d_i$ are large compared to the inter-receiver distance $l$.
-In this case, the level ratio is almost equal to 1:
+In this case, and assuming there is no reverberation, the level ratio is almost equal to 1:
 $
   d_1 / d_2 approx 1.
 $